Ellorum Nallavare

-Ellorum Nallavare is a 1975 Indian Tamil-language film, directed and produced by S. S. Balan.
-It is a remake of the 1974 Kannada film Bhootayyana Maga Ayyu.
-It was simultaneously produced in Telugu and Hindi languages as Andaroo Manchivare and Ek Gaon Ki Kahani.
-The trilingual was the last production of Gemini Studios; except for the Telugu version, it emerged a box-office bomb and led to the studio's collapse.
+Ellorum Nallavare is a 1975 Indian Tamil-language film, directed and produced by S. S. Balan under Gemini Studios.
+A remake of the 1974 Kannada film Bhootayyana Maga Ayyu, it was simultaneously produced in Telugu and Hindi languages as Andaroo Manchivare and Ek Gaon Ki Kahani.
+Except for the Telugu version, it emerged a box-office bomb.
+Gemini did not produce another film until 1985 which became Janani.

 Plot

 The storyline includes characters like a greedy moneylender and his repentant son, a good Samaritan, who is a victim of the unscrupulous moneylender, his son, the enmity that springs up, romance thrown in for good measure, the fury unleashed by a remorseless nature, and the terrible wages that evil earns.